TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TopLevelObjects/Index.rst

 .. include:: ../../Includes.txt

-Top Level Objects
+Top-Level Objects
 ^^^^^^^^^^^^^^^^^

-These are the Page TSconfig Top Level Objects (TLOs):
+These are the Page TSconfig Top-Level Objects (TLOs):

 .. ### BEGIN~OF~TABLE ###